yutamago/ami/README.md

 # Introduction

 Ami is a tool to track your anime and manga progress, get informed about new episodes/chapters and discover new shows.
+Kind of like [Taiga](https://github.com/erengy/taiga), but adding new features and a modern feel on top.

 Designed to run in your browser, on desktop and mobile.